NCEAS/arctic-data-outreach/FAQ.md

 ### Q: I cannot find an appropriate unit to describe my attribute.
 A: Believe us, this has happened before.
 It's very hard to have an exhaustive list that isn't plain exhausting to look through.
 We recommend you either reach out to our Data Support team (support@arcticdata.io) to work on a custom unit, or, if you think it's appropriate, you can set your unit as "Other - dimensionless".
 This works well for counts, percents, concentrations, for example.

-# Abstract
+# Data Abstracts
-### Q: Does the Arctic Data Center have any guidance for writing my abstract?
+### Q: Does the Arctic Data Center have any guidance for writing my dataset abstract?
 A: We suggest that the abstract be sufficiently descriptive for a general scientific audience.
 It should provide an overview of the scientific context/ project/ hypotheses, how this data set fits into the larger project, a synopsis of the experimental or sampling design, and a summary of the data contents.
 If you prefer and it is appropriate, you could add language from the abstract in your NSF Award.

 # Methods